🎵 Audio & Speech¶

 -

-This paper proposes SAVE, a speech-aware video representation learning method that introduces a dedicated speech branch (Whisper ASR + CLIP text encoder) and a soft-ALBEF visual-audio early alignment strategy, achieving comprehensive state-of-the-art performance across five video-text retrieval benchmarks.
+Ours proposes the SAVE method, which achieves speech-aware video representation learning by adding a dedicated speech branch (Whisper ASR + CLIP text encoder) and a soft-ALBEF vision-audio early alignment strategy, significantly outperforming the SOTA on five video-text retrieval benchmarks.

 -